ACquantclub/Amherst-College-Quant-Club-Resources/Relevant-Readings/README.md

 # Relevant Readings (Old and New Combined)

+Old materials, which were previously spread out across multiple drives, can be found in the respective folders here.
+Below, we collect a list of topic-wise books and reference materials that can help you in your quantitative journey!

 ## General Finance Textbooks
 - Options, Futures and Other Derivatives, John Hull
 - The Concepts and Practice of Mathematical Finance, Mark Joshi